Your little one always deserves the best!

 4. Gripe Water

-Gripe water is another thing you need on-hand, especially for newborn babies who typically experience gas, colic, upset stomach, and other gastrointestinal discomforts.
+Gripe water is another thing you need on hand, especially for sick babies who typically experience gas, colic, upset stomach, and other tummy troubles.

 We recommend the Wellements’ Organic Gripe Water for Tummy.